Western Michigan University

 Top national institution

-Western Michigan University is a dynamic, globally engaged national research university committed to promoting success for learners at every level and stands out among America’s 4,600 colleges and universities.
+WMU is a globally engaged, national research university that promotes success for learners at all levels and stands out among America’s 4,700 degree-granting colleges and universities.

-- The Carnegie Foundation classifies WMU as one of the nation’s 147 public research universities.
+- The Carnegie Foundation classifies WMU as a higher-research doctoral university.